PeterCamilleri/CX16/utilities/assist_16/README.md

 Mode    | Clobbers
 --------|---------
-zp, abs | The A register and the Z and N flags. zpi     | The A and Y register, and the Z and N flags. zpy     | The A register and the Z and N flags.
+zp, abs | The A register and the C, V, Z, and N flags. zpi     | The A and Y register, and the C, V, Z, and N flags. zpy     | The A register and the C, V, Z, and N flags.

 *Example:*